MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/instance-metadata-caching.md

 Now let's have some fun.

-Install a 3rd-party module "requests-cache" by running this once: `pip install requests-cache`, and then add this line at the very beginning of your sample:
+Install a third-party module "requests-cache" by running this once: `pip install requests-cache`, and then add this line at the very beginning of your sample:

 ```python
 import requests_cache; requests_cache.install_cache()
 ```